Proven-Paradox/shaper-system/Handbook.md

 * Increase the target along one [Buff Track](#buff-tracks) of your choice.
 You can only increase the value up to 0.
 * Remove one [Status Ailment](#status-ailments) from the target.

-#### Heartmage
-You can draw strength for your spells from the power of your heart instead of your mind.
-You may use Heart in place of Mind when determining your Mental Offense.

 #### Heavy Hitter
 You hit so hard that you can knock your foes around without actively trying to.
 When you make an Attack and get a [Critical Hit](#critical-hit), you can choose one of the following extra effects.
 * Knock your target(s) [Prone](#prone).